metarex-media/www-metarex-media/content/blog/2019-07-20-ARRI-Open-Day/index.md

 Led by **[Arri]**, the team included **[Nablet]**, **[Trackmen]**, **[Fusionmedia]** and **[Mr MXF]** as coordinator.
 What's Next?
 The system works and we're looking for partners to develop a framwework for handling any kind of metadata.
-See the [metarex] website for details
+See the [MetaRex] website for details

 ### Contact